 DISCLAIMER: The Buffy the Vampire Slayer and Angel characters are the property of Mutant Enemy, Joss Whedon, and Fox Studios.
 The story contents are the creation and property of Djinn and are copyright (c) 2001 by Djinn.
 This story is Rated PG-13.

-Spike, standing under his usual tree, heard her and scanned the darkness till he found her hiding place.
-He circled around and came up behind her.
+Spike circled around and came up behind her.
+"Garlic."
 His voice made her jump.
-"Garlic."

 "But garlic keeps vampires away."
 She looked at him in surprise.
 "Oh."